Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 The security deposit lowers the credit card company's risk, making it easier for you to get the secured credit card even with poor credit.
 Use the card for small purchases to avoid reaching your credit limit.
 Paying the balance on time and in full each month can help improve your credit score.

-10. Get a Credit-Builder Loan
+10. Consider a Credit-Builder Loan

 As the name implies, credit-builder loans are designed to help build or rebuild your credit score.
 Usually for amounts of $1,000 or less with repayment terms between six and 24 months, credit-builder loans work a bit differently than traditional loans.
 The money you borrow is kept in a savings account or certificate of deposit while you repay the loan in fixed monthly payments.

 As you pay back the credit-builder loan principal plus interest, your payment history is reported to the three major consumer credit bureaus.
 Making timely payments demonstrates financial responsibility and could help improve your credit score.
 When the loan is paid in full, you'll receive the money in the account.
+One caveat: Be sure your lender reports to all three credit reporting agencies—not all do.

 11. Get Credit Counseling